Erin planted Zinnia and Black Eyed Susan on top of her spring-blooming bulb bed for color all season long.

-An easy solution to this problem is to plant wildflowers in the same bed as your spring-blooming bulbs so once these blooms fade, the wildflowers take over and offer up bold color from late spring all the way into fall.
+The spectacular blooms of Tulips, Daffodils, Crocus and more add much-needed color to the spring garden.
+However, if you don’t have something ready to take over after those flowers fade, your flower bed could look a little underwhelming come late spring.
+An easy solution to this problem is to plant wildflowers in the same bed as your spring-blooming bulbs!
+Once your spring bulbs are done blooming, the wildflowers take over with bold color from late spring all the way into fall.

 This companion planting couldn’t be any easier.
-In late spring, once there is no more chance of frost in your area (and your bulbs are starting to fade), sprinkle a mixture of annual wildflowers in your bulb bed.
+Wildflowers are extremely easy to grow in any sunny spot that gets at least six hours of full sun per day.
+In late spring, once there is no more chance of frost in your area and your bulbs are starting to fade, sprinkle a mixture of annual wildflowers in your bulb bed.
 Annuals will come up and bloom in the first year, ensuring you’ll have color this season.
 We also recommend adding in perennial varieties so you don’t have to plant every year.
-(Our regional mixtures are a perfect mix of annuals/perennials).
-Learn more about planting wildflowers in our article.
+Our regional mixtures are a perfect mix of annuals and perennials.

 Learn how to plant wildflowers from our wildflower expert "The Seed Man".

 As the Tulips fade in Erin's garden, perennial Lupine is getting ready to bloom.